Archives For November 30, 1999

 Firstly go to the official download page, and grab the installer:

-Then extract the tarball, and go into the result folder.
-Right-click and select “Run” the eclipse-inst file.
+Then extract the tarball, and navigate into the result folder.
+Right-click and select “Run” the eclipse-inst file to start the installer.

-Or you can right-click on blank area and select “Open in Terminal”, and then run ./eclipse-inst in the pop-up terminal:
+For choice, you may right-click on blank area in that folder and select “Open in Terminal“, then run ./eclipse-inst command in the pop-up terminal instead:

 2. Install Eclipse:

-When the installer wizard opens, choose “Eclipse for Java”, “Eclipse for Javascipt and Web”, or other that you want to install.
+When the installer wizard opens, choose “Eclipse for Java Developers”, “Eclipse for C/C++ Developers”, or other options depends on which you want to install.

 The software is by default installed to the user home folder for single user use.
 Once installed, you can launch it either from system application launcher or the desktop shortcut (need to first right-click and choose “Allow Launching”).